 Environmental, Social and Governance (ESG) Policy

-Consideration of ESG risks are incorporated in our investment process.
-We require our investment advisors and investment managers to consider ESG matters as part of their investment processes.
-The ESG policy and processes of an investment manager is one of the items assessed as part of the Fund’s due diligence process when appointing an investment manager, with minimum standards required.
-Investment managers are monitored in relation to their ESG practices on an ongoing basis.
+Consideration of ESG risks is incorporated in our investment governance framework.
+As part of the decision to invest in the Hostplus Pooled Superannuation Trust (PST), the Trustee has reviewed the PST’s Responsible Investment Policy and believes it is comprehensive, and consistent with the Fund’s ESG policy.
+In particular, the ESG policy and processes of an investment manager is one of the items assessed as part of the PST’s due diligence process when appointing an investment manager.
+Investment managers are monitored by the PST in relation to their ESG practices on an ongoing basis.

 We acknowledge that the consideration of ESG issues in investment management is growing in importance worldwide.
 Maritime Super attempts to understand the broader implications both locally and internationally of ESG issues and networks widely to ensure proper consideration.
 We continue to monitor developments and engage in debate so that, in the best interests of all members, an appropriate balance of all considerations is maintained.